-Pillar I: M laximising existing borough housing Our aims Make best use of existing stock Ensure sustainable social and affordable housing to meet need What does success look like?
-Reduction in empty homes to less than 1.5% of stock in the borough.
-Reduction in the number of homes that are empty for longer than six months.
-A clear and transparent Lettings Policy which makes the best use of the stock profile.
-A sustainable housing stock profile which is high quality, affordable and maximises opportunities to meet need.
-Maintain 100% decency on council stock.
-Social housing is available to support all residents who cannot address their own housing needs.
-A thriving and well represented engaged tenant structure (Tenant Voice Panel) which is involved in all aspects of service design and delivery, including health and safety.
-Robust asset data which informs investments and disinvestments to complement both current and future need.
-What are our priorities?
-Proactive approach to tackling empty homes.
-Implementation of the council's Lettings Policy 2023 Develop a strategy which sets out what the future of council housing will look like in this borough and its contribution to addressing and meeting need.
-Develop and deliver the Future of Council Housing Strategy as a plan to make best use of council housing stock in the future.
-Make sure that the council has a robust Assurance Framework in place with Berneslai Homes to meet our consumer standards, health and safety and tenant engagement responsibilities under the new Tenants Charter.
-How are we going to do it?
-Deliver against priorities to address empty homes within the Private Rented Sector Plan, making best use of dedicated officer support.
-Explore all options to retain social housing stock levels balancing investment and disinvestment decisions and securing grant funding to support a continued acquisition and direct delivery programme Review the Tenancy Strategy and implement the council's Lettings Policy 2023 to make sure the best use of stock is made in providing the most suitable accommodation to meet need.
-Work in partnership with our framework of registered providers, SYMCA and the South Yorkshire Housing Partnership to increase levels of, and investment in, affordable housing provision across our borough and delivery of the key themes in the Housing Framework.
-What difference will this make?
+Pillar I: Maximising Existing Borough Housing Our Aims Make Best Use of Existing Stock Ensure Sustainable Social and Affordable housing to Meet Need What does success look like?
+Reduction in empty homes to less than 1.5% of stock in the borough Reduction in the number of homes that are empty for longer than 6 months A clear and transparent Lettings Policy which makes the best use of the stock profile A sustainable housing stock profile which is high quality, affordable and maximises opportunities to meet need Maintain 100% decency on Council Stock Social housing is available to support all residents who cannot address their own housing needs A thriving and well represented engaged tenant structure (Tenant Voice Panel) which is involved in all aspects of service design and delivery (including health and safety) Robust asset data which informs investments/disinvestments to complement both current and future need What are our priorities?
+Proactive approach to tackling empty homes Implementation of the Council's Lettings Policy 2023 Develop a strategy which sets out what the future of council housing will look like in this borough and its contribution to addressing/meeting need Develop and deliver the Future of Council Housing Strategy as a plan to make best use of council housing stock in the future Ensure that the Council has a robust Assurance Framework in place with Berneslai Homes to meet our Consumer Standards, Health and Safety and tenant engagement responsibilities under the new Tenants Charter How are we going to do it?
+Deliver against priorities to address empty homes within the Private Rented Sector Plan, making best use of dedicated officer support Explore all options to retain social housing stock levels balancing investment/disinvestment decisions and securing grant funding to support a continued acquisition/direct delivery programme Review the Tenancy Strategy and implement the Council's Lettings Policy 2023 to ensure that the best use of stock is made in providing the most suitable accommodation to meet need Work in partnership with our framework of registered providers, SYMCA and the South Yorkshire Housing Partnership to increase levels of, and investment in, affordable housing provision across our borough and delivery of the key themes in the Housing Framework What difference will this make?
 Less long-term empty homes within the borough.
-Access to affordable housing for those who cannot address their own needs.
-A sustainable housing stock which meets both existing and future need.
-Ensures access to social housing is targeted and prioritised to those most in need.
-The council will be assured that homes are well managed by the ALMO and provide a value for money service for both our tenants and the council as landlord.
+Access to affordable housing for those who cannot address their own needs A sustainable housing stock which meets both existing and future need Ensures access to social housing is targeted and prioritised to those most in need The Council will be assured that homes are well managed by the ALMO and provide a value for money service for both our tenants and the Council as Landlord